schuelaw/PhoneSensorMath/README.md

 accompany an introductory calculus curriculum about time vs. distance.

-__(FILE: PSM GPS Plotly Mapping Example - Mapbox)__ This notebook accepts recorded GPS data and plots it on a map using.
+__(FILE: PSM GPS Plotly Mapping Example - Mapbox)__ This notebook accepts recorded GPS data and plots it on a map.
 The notebook uses the __[Plotly](https://plot.ly)__ plotting library and the __[Mapbox](https://www.mapbox.com/)__ mapping library.
 Both libraries are free for non-commercial use (with some minor limitations) and are suitable